Electric Vehicle Fleet and Charging Infrastructure Planning: Universal Lower Bounds

 We first show \cref{eq:stability-1}.
 Recall that from \cref{eq:ode-q} we have that

 Integrating the equation above from $0$ to $T$ and dividing by $T$ yields

 where the last inequality follows from the concavity of $h(x) = x/(T_R +\tau_1/\sqrt{n-x})$ (we provide a proof of this at the end of the current proof) and Jensen's inequality.
-Taking the limit when $T \uparrow \infty$ we have
+Taking the limit when $T \uparrow \infty$ (and noting that $h(x)$ is a continuous function) we have

 where we have used the definition of $\alphasup$.
 Now we prove \cref{eq:stability-2}.
 From \cref{eq:ode-cc} we have

 where in $(a)$ we have used that $p^\pol_{dc}(t)\leq 1$ and that $T^\pol_C(t)\leq \pack/r_c$.
 Dividing both sides above by $\sqrt{m-\cc(t)}$ and integrating yields